 The business benefits of closed captioning are limitless.
 Enterprises can connect with broader audiences and improve knowledge and retention.
 But there's a problem.
 All the major video streaming platforms, like YouTube, provide closed captioning for corporate videos, but the results often disappoint.
 Many of these services use auto-captioning, which auto-generates closed captions based on various speech recognition and machine learning algorithms.
 While this process can be effective, content creators often encounter transcription and loading errors, affecting asynchronous communication and the viewing experience.
 Other services require manual transcriptions or even code.

 Viostream provides you with an alternative to YouTube and other services, combining smart automation and professional transcriptions for more reliable closed captions that will impress your corporate clients.
-Contact our customer support team to learn more about how Viostream's professional video hosting platform can help improve your business communications today.
+Start your free 14-day trial today to learn more about how Viostream's professional video hosting platform can help improve your business communications today.